 St. Patrick’s Day is coming up very soon, and it also happens to be my sister’s birthday.
 I’m not sure what she has to say about it, but having a birthday on a holiday seems pretty fun to me.
 I have always had a blast celebrating her birthday over the years because I really love going all out with the St. Patrick’s Day theme.
 I loved to bake her a cake or cupcakes decorated with candy shamrocks, give her gifts that were all green in color, and for many years we would go to McDonald’s to fill our bellies up with a minty shamrock shake, too.
+This post contains affiliate links and I may earn a commission if you make a purchase after clicking on a link in this post.

 Now that my sister and I are older and have children, things are a little different.
 As a Mom, I know that taking time to pamper yourself is really important, so for my sister’s birthday this year, I made her a gift that she can use to make her tired feet feel a little better – a Green Tea and Peppermint Sea Salt Foot Scrub.